HappyButter/Photo-organizer/doc/DOC.md

    The application copies images in the following formats: ( PNG, JPG, RAW, TIFF, BMP ), from a chosen directory, along with every subdirectory (that is not empty or containing only files in not supported formats)

    #### Output data description: ####
-   The result is a cloned directory tree, with images in JPG format, compressed using the value set by the slider, with dimensions set by the user, and contact sheets in each of the cloned directories.
+   The result is a cloned directory tree, with images in JPG format, compressed using the value set by the slider, with dimensions set by the user, and contact sheets named Contact_Sheet_X, where X is the index of a contact sheet in each of the cloned directories.

    #### Data structures: ####
    Application does not use any custom data structures.
 The only standard structures that are used are "std::vector" and "wxArrayString".

    #### UI specification: ####

+   ##### Load Folder button #####
+   On click it opens a modal for the user to pick the source directory, from which the images and subdirectories are going to be copied.
+   ##### Max Width checkbox and input field #####
+   Max width constraint is enabled upon checking the checkbox, and can be set using the text field or it's up/down arrows.
+   ##### Max Height checkbox and input field  #####
+   Max height constraint is enabled upon checking the checkbox, and can be set using the text field or it's up/down arrows.
+   ##### Compression level slider #####
+   Compression level is set by moving the thumb of the slider, where left is minimal compression and right is maximal compression.
+(Note: This does not take into account the compression level with which the image was initially saved, so it is possible to save it with increased file size even though the quality will stay the same.)
+   ##### Semi Automatic Mode checkbox #####
+   On checking the checkbox the semi-automatic mode is enabled, which after starting the export process and clicking on the display panel allows for rotation using Left/Right Arrow Keys before saving each file manually by pressing Enter.
+   ##### Export button #####
+   On click it opens a modal for the user to pick the target directory, to which the images and subdirectories are going to be copied, then starts the copying process.
+   ##### Progress Bar #####
+   It fills up gradually as the export process progresses.
+   ##### Display Panel #####
+   In semi-automatic mode it displays each image before the user saves it.

    #### Defining tasks: ####
    To deliver a working app we defined key elements that had to be present: